cucumber/cucumber-jvm/examples/README.md

 Other examples can be found in this directory.

 Some example projects depend on the current (unreleased) Cucumber-JVM modules.
-If any of the examples fail to build, just build cucumber-jvm itself once first:
+If any of the examples fail to build, build cucumber-jvm itself once first:

 ```
 cd .. # the dir above this dir